ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 "Dada!
 Dada!"

-And all the warmth and color of the world suddenly floods back in.
+And all the warmth and color of the world floods back in.

 _This is my life._